 The community is adjacent to the Auburn Gresham and Roseland neighborhoods, the west extension of the Dan Ryan Expressway (Interstate 57), 95thStreet Red Line Terminal, Chicago State University, and home to the Carter G. Woodson Regional Library (a Chicago Public Library).
 Washington Heights is home to the Endeleo Institute, a not-for-profit affiliate of Trinity United Church of Christ, that addresses Health, Education and Community Development.

-With support from CMAP's Local Technical Assistance (LTA) program, the Endeleo Institute will develop a planning priorities report for the 95th Street corridor and surrounding neighborhood area.
-The report will prioritize the main issues of Washington Heights and the 95th Street corridor, formulating a plan of action to improve economic vitality, quality of life for residents, and community collaboration.
-Key themes of the final report will include economic development, capacity building and community partnerships, infrastructure improvements, and residential rehabilitation.
+With support from CMAP's Local Technical Assistance (LTA) program, the Endeleo Institute developed a planning priorities report for the 95th Street corridor and surrounding neighborhood area.
+The report prioritized the main issues of Washington Heights and the 95th Street corridor, formulated a plan of action to improve economic vitality, quality of life for residents, and community collaboration.
+Key themes of the final report include economic development, capacity building and community partnerships, infrastructure improvements, and residential rehabilitation.

-The planning process consists of three phrases to be completed over eleven months.
-The first phase assesses existing conditions of the neighborhood, including community engagement.
-During the second phase, initial recommendations will be created and vetted with Endeleo staff and project partners including the City of Chicago, Chicago Transit Authority, and other key institutions.
-The final phase will include report creation, community feedback, and discussion of report implementation.
+The planning process consisted of three phrases to be completed over eleven months.
+The first phase assessed existing conditions of the neighborhood, including community engagement.
+During the second phase, initial recommendations were created and vetted with Endeleo staff and project partners including the City of Chicago, Chicago Transit Authority, and other key institutions.
+The final phase included report creation, community feedback, and implementation guidance.